itplr-kosit/validator-configuration-xrechnung/docs/development.md

 ## Development properties file

-In order to have more complex adaption to the local development needs, you load a set of different properties from a file.
+In order to configure more complex adaption to the local development needs, you have to load a set of different properties from a file.

 We provide the `development.build.properties.example` file for the most common properties to be set different than default.
 It contains some documentation.

-You can copy the file to e.g. `development.build.properties` and call ant
+You have to copy the file to e.g. `development.build.properties` and you have to explicitly provide the property file location at CLI for your development (otherwise tests will always fail or not exectuted at all).

 ```shell
 ant -propertyfile ${your.own.property.file.name}